OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 `dotnet tool install --global PoExtractor.OrchardCore`

-> There is a version mismatch in dependencies between PoExtractor.OrchardCore-0.2.0 and OrchardCore 1.0.0-RC1.
+> The latest version of PoExtractor.OrchardCore is build against OrchardCore 1.0.0-beta3-71077.
 If you want to use PoExtractor with OrchardCore 1.0.0-RC1 please use version 0.2.0-rc1
 >
 > `dotnet tool install --global PoExtractor.OrchardCore --version 0.2.0-rc1`